Catchxu/STANDS/README.md

+## Dependencies

 ## Installation
 STANDS is developed as a Python package.
-You will need to install Python, and the recommended version is Python 3.9.5.
+You will need to install Python, and the recommended version is Python 3.9.

 You can download the package from GitHub and install it locally: